ByronOG/undergrad-thesis/README.md

+# Automated Recognition of Tactics in Chess: Exploratory Analysis of the Role of Tactics in Gameplay

-Thesis submitted at part of my BSc.
-(Hons.) in Computer Science at University College Dublin.
+A thesis submitted in part fulfilment of the degree of **BSc.
+(Hons.) in Computer Science** at University College Dublin.

-# Abstract
+## Abstract
 This project focuses on automating the identification of tactics, also commonly referred to as *tactical motifs*, in chess games by leveraging advanced chess engines and external domain knowledge.
 A tactical motif in chess refers to a specific pattern or combination of moves aimed at gaining